Infertility is defined as a disease by the World Health Organization (WHO).

 The man is known to be subfertile or is at risk of subfertility.

-Tests are done depending on the suspected cause (eg, for decreased ovarian reserve, measurement of follicle-stimulating hormone, estradiol, antimüllerian hormone, and antral follicle count, determined by transvaginal ultrasonography; for sperm disorders, semen analysis).
+Tests are done depending on the suspected cause (eg, for decreased ovarian reserve, measurement of follicle-stimulating hormone and antimüllerian hormone and antral follicle count, determined by transvaginal ultrasonography; for sperm disorders, semen analysis).

-A couple who is being treated for infertility can experience frustration, emotional stress, feelings of inadequacy, guilt, anger, resentment, worry (eg, about finances).
-These feelings can lead to fatigue, anxiety, sleep or eating disturbances, and loss of concentration.
-Counseling and psychologic support should be offered if needed.
+People with infertility may experience sadness, anxiety, frustration, emotional stress, feelings of inadequacy, guilt, or anger.
+These feelings can lead to sleep or eating disturbances or clinical anxiety or depression.
+Counseling and behavioral health support should be offered if needed.